nl en

 No, you cannot.
 The application will be rejected.

-How to create a My Fund account?
+How to create a Mijn Fonds account?

 You can create an account as a self-employed person/cultural institution/institution from the social domain, as an educational institution or as a(n) (private) individual.
-Go to My Fund and fill in your details.
+Go to Mijn Fonds and fill in your details.
 Enclosing a CoC (KvK) form?
 Please make sure this form is not older than one year.
 We will then check your details and create an account for you.
 You will receive your login details via email within 5 working days.

 I applied for an account but did not receive a message after 5 working days.
 What now?